 Russia's war on Ukraine latest news: almost half Ukraine's energy system reported badly damaged

 * Russia's defence ministry said Ukraine had executed more than 10 Russian prisoners of war.
-There was no immediate comment from Ukraine, which has repeatedly accused Russia of war crimes - accusations which Moscow denies.
+There was no immediate comment from Ukraine, which has vowed to investigate any alleged abuses by its forces.

-* Ukraine's military said Russian forces had fired artillery on the towns of Bakhmut and nearby Soledar in the Donetsk region.
-Russian fire had also hit Balakliya in northeastern Kharkiv region and Nikopol on the opposite bank of the Kakhovka reservoir from the Zaporizhzhia nuclear power station, it said.
+* Ukraine's military said Russian forces had fired artillery on the towns of Bakhmut, and nearby Soledar and Bilohorivka in the east.
+Russian fire had also hit areas near Avdiivka and in Zaporizhzhia region in southern Ukraine.

 Reuters could not immediately verify the battlefield reports.